By The Hospitable Team

 Information about the weather, some phrases in your local language that can be useful for international travelers, and a discount code for their next stay if they book it through your direct booking website.

-If you don’t have a website for your vacation rental business, you can easily create one using Hospitable.com, even without coding skills.
+If you don’t have a website for your vacation rental business, you can easily create one using Hospitable, even without coding skills.
 Moreover, Hospitable has a comprehensive set of features and will help you automate 90% of your routine vacation rental management tasks.

-All your STR business in one convenient window
+Your entire STR business in one convenient platform

-Start now with a 14-day free trial.
+Start today with a 14-day free trial.

 What Are Alternative Solutions?

-If you’re starting out as an Airbnb host, creating your welcome book on your computer, printing it off, and stapling it together will be enough.
+If you’re starting as an Airbnb host, creating your welcome book on your computer, printing it off, and stapling it together will be enough.
 You can also find online templates and use them to make your book more aesthetically pleasing.

-Then you can upload this video on YouTube and store it as unlisted.
+Then, you can upload this video on YouTube and store it as unlisted.
 You can send a link to this video to all travelers who book your rental space as an automatic message using Hospitable.

 Final Thought